hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Others, quack doctors like, aspire to fame,
 >
-> And give their portrait to preserve their name.
+> And give their portrait[^30] to preserve their name

->
+[^30]: One self-entitled "professor," closely imitates the celebrated quack doctors, Solomon and Brodum and has, indeed, improved on their plan; his portrait is not only prefixed to his book, but exhibited in shop windows separately for sale.

 > They all are gentlemen, at least if they
 >
 > Tell true, and you'll believe in what they say.